 Assign a task to a team member to research and write the post.
 Once this is done they can attach the document and assign the task to whoever needs to approve them with a deadline.
 This can then be assigned to the person who needs to schedule the posts for publishing.

 Set your workflows up as templates to ensure that they are done the same way each time and you can streamline the process.
+Using an online task manager can make this very easy to implement.

 Planning is key to streamlining any team, but especially for social media teams.
 With your goals in place, you need a clear plan for the work that you’re doing to achieve them.
 Don’t waste time on writing and scheduling posts manually, they should be written in bulk for at least a couple of weeks at a time, if not months.